|

 http://www.parquealmendro.cl/

 The hire car was a Suzuki Grand Vitara Mini 4x4 (fixed).
-Many assured us that a 4x4 was not needed, but without one we would have refrained from crossing some fords, which would have limited the bird count.
-Melting snow made small streams a bit torrential.
+Many assured us that a 4x4 was not needed, but without one we might have refrained from crossing some fords, and that would have impacted the bird count.
+The melting snow had turned small streams into little torrents.

 Common birds around the bungalow were: Common Diuca-Finch, Austral Thrush, White-crested Elaenia, Rufous-collared Sparrow and California Quail.
-We were told we should see Moustached Turca and Pygmy-Owl, but dipped them here.A view of the Río Maipo 1 km upstream from Parque Almendro.
-The vegetation on the far bank consists mainly of tall cacti.
+We were told we should see Moustached Turca and Pygmy-Owl, but dipped these here.A view of the Río Maipo 1 km upstream from Parque Almendro.
+Apart from the trees and bushes, the vegetation on the far bank consists mainly of tall cacti.

 DAY 2, 3 and 4 - EL YESO and BAÑOS COLINA

 DAY 2 - Drive up the El Yeso river, one of the tributaries of the Maipo.
-We would spend our first day doing the most exciting excursion of the trip, as it would yield many new high-altitude birds: Miners, Ground-Tyrants, Sierra-Finches and others, that I hoped to see and photograph.
+We would spend our first day doing the most exciting excursion of the trip, as it would yield many new mountain birds: Miners, Ground-Tyrants, Sierra-Finches and others, that I hoped to see and photograph.
 Weatherwise we had an exceptional day.
-Being a Sunday there would be tourists from Santiago, but this day the national presidential elections were being held, so we hardly saw a vehicle.
-Mining, which means crossing many trucks along the narrow roads, were suspended this year, as we were also very fortunate not to have to deal with this headache.
+Being a Sunday one would normally expect to have many tourists from Santiago, but on this day the national presidential elections were being held, so we hardly saw a vehicle!
+Mining activities in the area imply meeting many trucks along the narrow roads, but we were also very fortunate at El Yeso as activities had been suspended this year.
 This day we reached the 15.5 km mark above the El Yeso dam.

-DAY 3 - After a rest and visiting a town to shop for provisions, we set off after midday up the other tributary, passing Lo Valdes and reaching La Colina hot springs.
-Along this road we saw similar birds to the previous day and met with a lot of mining activity.
+DAY 3 - After an easy-going morning and visiting a nearby town to shop for provisions, we set off after midday up the other tributary, passing Lo Valdes and reaching La Colina hot springs.
+Along this road we saw some of the same birds as on the previous day and met up with the mining activity.

-On DAY 4 we repeated the road taken on DAY 2, going beyond El Yeso dam to about km 20, so nearly making it to the El Plomo hot springs.
+On DAY 4 we repeated the same drive as on DAY 2, but extending to about 20 km beyond the El Yeso dam, nearly making it to the El Plomo hot springs.

-Following are photos of the places and then the birds taken during these 3 days.
+Following are photos of the places we visited, and after that, the birds taken during these 3 days.

-PHOTOS DE BIRDS TAKEN DURING THE 3 EXCISIONS UP FROM THE CAJÓN DEL MAIPO (DAYS 2, 3 and 4)
+PHOTOS DE BIRDS TAKEN DURING THE 3 EXCURSIONS UP FROM THE CAJÓN DEL MAIPO (DAYS 2, 3 and 4)

-Photos taken near Farellones, on DAY 5, are also bunched here, so as not to revisit the same species later.
+Repeat photos taken near Farellones, on DAY 5, are also bunched here, so as not to revisit the same ones later.

 Tenca - Chilean Mockingbird - Mimus thenca - NEAR ENDEMIC